SandeepaKarunathilaka/Skill_Sync/README.md

 ## 📚 Overview

-Skill-Sync is a full-stack web platform that empowers users to share and learn skills such as coding, cooking, photography, and more.
+Skill-Sync is a full-stack web platform that empowers users to share and learn skills such as coding.
 This project was developed for the IT3030 – Programming Applications and Frameworks (PAF) module at SLIIT.

 It features:
 - A secure Spring Boot REST API